zsquareplusc/python-msp430-tools/examples/asm/led5x/README.txt

 Minimalistic assembler program that can be used to test the assembler and download tools.

-This version uses the peripherals (WDT, PORT1) of a 1xx, 2xx, 4xx or
+This version uses the peripherals on a 5xx/6xx device (WDT, PORT1), MSP430X instructions and the upper Flash memory (starting at 0x10000).
-ValueLine device (not compatiple with 5xx/6xx).

 Function